reale/eutopian/en/about-us/statute.md

 ### Art.
 10 - Corporate bodies

 10.a.
-The Association's corporate bodies are: the Assembly; the Board of Directors; President; the Vice President; the Treasurer; the Secretary; the Control Body; the Auditor; the Scientific Committee; Thematic Commissions.
+The Association's corporate bodies are: the Assembly; the Board of Directors; President; the Vice President; the Director General; the Treasurer; the Secretary; the Control Body; the Auditor; the Scientific Committee; Thematic Commissions.

 ### Art.
 11 - Assembly